Launch your career in marketing with MSc Management (Marketing) from Essex Business School.

 We’re also proud of our student entrepreneurs, including international business incubator 0100Ventures and entrepreneurship website SlovakSTARTUP.

 We support you to obtain your dream job by providing advice on work experience, internships, placements, and voluntary opportunities.
-Our dedicated employability team works closely with the University’s Employability and Careers Centre.
+Our dedicated employability team works closely with the University’s Student Development Careers Services.

 “After my Undergraduate degree at Essex and throughout my Masters my educational experience has not only developed me as a person but also as a professional.
 I’ve gathered lots of valuable work experience, complemented by an amazing social life.